 Next, we put together a plan for setting up current state tax-related payroll numbers and identify the priority for each state.
 This involves communication with various state and local agencies.

-We work with your payroll manager to make sure all state payroll tax numbers are entered correctly in the system for any affected employees.
+We work with your payroll manager to make sure all state tax account numbers are entered correctly in the system for any affected employees.
 Working with your HR manager, we ensure all state human resources compliance items are properly documented.

 Employment – Federal, State & Local Taxes